up

 The more time functions are added per channel (several sensory impressions at the same time), the denser the pulse trains and the closer the cross-interference distances come into the picture.
 We all know this phenomenon.
 In the event of an accident, our thoughts roll over and we can no longer think clearly because the cross-interferences occupie the field of vision complete and confuse us.
 Because of field overflow, under such circumstances the nerve system is completely blocked, it is really not possible to do or to memorize anything, see details in the pain simulation.

-13. Topological inseparability
+13. Topological Inseparability

-Fig.16: Topological projections in different detector spaces.
+Fig.13-1: Topological projections in different detector spaces.
 Variation of the channel arrangement causes partial zooming and moving effects, partial image delimitation, image distortion or multiple appearances.
 The topological cohesion of the projections cannot be resolved.
 The images 'g' and 'h' merge inseparable.

 The resulting interference integral locations look as if they are held together by a rubber net.
 It can be seen that neighborhoods do not tear apart.
 The local neighborhood is always preserved, it cannot be separated.